-Select the motor category, the series and the type of motor operated using this axis.
-If you are working with motors from third-party suppliers, enter the accompanying motor data at a later time.
+Select the type of motor you operate with this axis.
+If you are working with motors from third-party suppliers, enter the accompanying motor data later.

-- 5. Repeat steps 2 4 for the 2nd axis (only for double-axis controllers). - 6.
+- 5. Repeat the steps for axis B (only for double-axis controllers). - 6.
 Confirm with OK.

-14.1.2 Configuring safety technology
+14.2.2 Configuring safety technology

-If the drive controller is part of a safety circuit, you must configure the safety technology in accordance with the commissioning steps outlined in the corresponding manual in the next step (siehe Detailed information [429]).
+If the drive controller is part of a safety circuit, you must configure the safety technology in accordance with the commissioning steps outlined in the corresponding manual in the next step (siehe Detailed information [ 461]).

-14.1.3 Creating other modules and drive controllers
+14.2.3 Creating other modules and drive controllers